 As more powerful personal computers with webcams emerged, consumer friendly AR became more of a reality.
 It began to be used by brands and their agencies in marketing campaigns, with early adopters including the likes of Coca-Cola and Marvel.
 To run these PC-based experiences users had to download the AR application to their desktop.
-Marvel's AR application for the Iron Man movie allowed users to wear a 3D Iron Man mask when sat in front of their computer’s webcam and monitor.
 While there was a degree of novelty about these experiences, being tethered to a laptop or large screen meant the potential consumer application was limited.

 With the dawn of smartphones, with better cameras, faster processors, greater network coverage and download speeds; AR made the leap to mobile.

 This was a ‘game changer’ for the technology as smartphone prices tumbled, penetration grew exponentially worldwide and the app store reinvented whole industries.
 Augmented Reality on mobile begins a new era of connectivity between the physical world and digital devices, opening up a hidden world of additional content in the things we see around us.
 It takes the experience of looking down at your phone, disconnected from the everyday, and makes you look up and see the world with a different lens.